 A feline behavior modification and training tool providing a guaranteed solution for problem cats that won’t use their litter box.

-Just 20 ounces of this product (one pouch) will treat 100 lbs of medium size particle, non-scented scoopable litter and last one cat over three months.
-To be used with Dr. Elsey’s Ultra Litter. *We are unable to guarantee the results of this product when used with paper, wheat, corn, conventional, pine, perfumes, cedar, or litters containing baking soda or other deodorizers.
+Just 20 oz of this product (one pouch) will treat 100 lb of medium size particle, non-scented scoopable litter and last one cat over three months.
+Designed to be used with Dr. Elsey’s Ultra Litter.
+We are unable to guarantee the results of this product when used with paper, wheat, corn, conventional, pine, perfumes, cedar or litters containing baking soda or other deodorizers.

 The key to having your cat always use its litter box is to keep it clean.

 Scoop the box daily to keep it fresh and encourage your cat to always come back.